Conquering Imposter Syndrome

 “The beauty of the impostor syndrome is you vacillate between extreme egomania and a complete feeling of: ‘I’m a fraud!
 Oh God, they’re on to me!
 I’m a fraud!’
 So you just try to ride the egomania when it comes and enjoy it, and then slide through the idea of fraud.” – Tina Fey

-I can’t remember the first time I noticed it, but it’s been the voice in the back of my head for a while.
-This voice has told me that I’m not good enough, that I don’t know what I’m doing, that I don’t belong.
-It’s silenced me from speaking up and sharing my voice or even just trying things that I may or may not be good at.
+I can’t remember the first time I noticed it, but it’s been the voice in the back of my head that has been following me through each increment of my academic and professional life.
+This voice has told me I’m not good enough, that I don’t know what I’m doing, that I don’t belong.
+It has been my companion through many an existential crisis and has convinced me everyone is just too nice to tell me, “what are you even doing here?”
+It’s silenced me from speaking up and sharing my voice or even just trying new things.

 Where does it come from?